ItsMCB/VexelCore-Proxy/README.md

 ![](https://i.imgur.com/6ftY29S.png)

 ## It's Super Customizable!
-- Almost all messages can be changed from the config.toml
+- All features can be enabled or disabled in the main configuration file or in-game!
-- All features can be disabled
+- Most messages can be changed in the language file!

 ### bStats
 Plugin statistics